fnk0/Android-Wear-Codelab/README.md

 ###### Android Wear codelab for the GDG OSU Stillwater
 This codelab was developed by Marcus Gabilheri to be used in the GDG OSU Stillwater I/O Extended event.
 Feel free to use or modify this codelab for your own purpose.
+If you find a bug leave an issue and I will fix as soon as possible.
+The code works but in the tutorial I might have left something.

 ###### Necessary Software
 1. JDK - Java Development Kit